 Improving health care quality is a complex task that requires the involvement of many stakeholders.
 That’s why collaboration is one of our core principles.
-The QIO Program works with many organizations that share our commitment to better, safer care.
+The QIO Program works with many organizations that share our commitment to better, safer and more patient-centered care.

-Nationally, we have aligned our efforts with major initiatives to improve patient safety and population health, like Advancing Excellence in America’s Nursing Homes, Million Hearts and the Partnership for Patients.
-We also work with leading organizations like AARP, the American Cancer Society, the Centers for Disease Control and Prevention, the Visiting Nurse Associations of America and many more*.
-Our 14 QIN-QIOs work with state and local chapters of these organizations, engaging them as community partners in learning and action networks and improvement collaboratives that rapidly effect large-scale change for the better.
+Nationally, we have aligned our efforts with major initiatives to improve patient safety and health care quality such as the National Nursing Home Quality Improvement Campaign, Million Hearts®, and Home Health Quality Improvement.
+We also work with leading national organizations like AARP, the American Cancer Society, the American Heart Association, the Centers for Disease Control and Prevention, and many more*.
+Our 14 Quality Innovation Network-Quality Improvement Organizations (QIN-QIOs) work with state and local chapters of these organizations, engaging them as community partners in learning and action networks and improvement collaboratives that rapidly effect large-scale change for the better.

 At the community level, QIN-QIOs work with Area Agencies on Aging to improve the experience of patients as they transfer from one care setting to another.
-They also work with state health departments to reduce the number of health care-acquired infections.
-QIN-QIOs unite hospital associations, medical groups, health plans, and numerous community-based partners to address the unique medical, social, and economic factors affecting care in the area.
+QIN-QIOs unite hospital associations, medical groups, health plans and numerous community-based partners to address the unique medical, social and economic factors affecting care in the area.

-BFCC-QIOs also collaborate – with state health associations, beneficiary advocacy organizations and other stakeholders – to spread the word about the services BFCC-QIOs provide to Medicare beneficiaries and their families.
+BFCC-QIOs also collaborate with state health associations, beneficiary advocacy organizations and other stakeholders to spread the word about the services BFCC-QIOs provide, such as Immediate Advocacy, to Medicare beneficiaries and their families.

 Learn how you can collaborate with us by contacting your regional QIN- or BFCC-QIO.